Identifier Reference¶

 Common mistake: recordSlug vs collection name

-The database column is called recordSlug for historical reasons -- it is the collection slug.
+The field is called recordSlug, and that is the term to use in docs and API usage.
 It is not the same as the collection name (which can contain spaces and uppercase).
-When referring to a collection in API paths or SDK calls, always use the slug.
+When referring to a collection in API paths or SDK calls, always use the recordSlug.

 Tip

-You can find a collection's slug in the console under the collection settings, or by calling GET /collections and reading the recordSlug field.
+You can find a collection's recordSlug in the console under the collection settings, or by calling GET /collections and reading the recordSlug field.

 Record Identifiers¶